paulossjunior/onestep-static/onestep-static/docs/index.md

 - **Highlights** highly engaged students and active research groups
 - **Tracks** funding sources and partnership relationships

-## Data Source
+## Data Sources

-The data presented in this documentation was extracted from **SIGPESQ** (Sistema de Gestão de Pesquisa do IFES - Research Management System of the Federal Institute of Espírito Santo).
-SIGPESQ is the official platform used by IFES to register, manage, and track all research projects, groups, and activities across its campuses.
+The data presented in this documentation comes from multiple sources:

+- **SIGPESQ** (Sistema de Gestão de Pesquisa do IFES - Research Management System of the Federal Institute of Espírito Santo) - The official platform used by IFES to register, manage, and track all research projects, groups, and activities across its campuses
+- **Google Scholar** - Academic publication and citation data accessed via SearchAPI.io, providing comprehensive metrics on research output, citations, h-index, and scholarly impact

 ---